archethic-foundation/archethic-docs/docs/FAQ/dex.md

 ### How is the price of $UCO estimated?
 The price of $UCO is determined using an Archethic Oracle that consolidates information from various sources, including Coingecko and CoinMarketCap.

+### What web browsers are not supported?
+The unsupported browsers are Edge and Internet Explorer.
+If you experience issues with other browsers, please inform our teams via social media platforms such as Discord or Telegram, or submit an issue on GitHub.
+All relevant links can be found on the Archethic website.
+Thank you for your assistance.

 ## Wallet

 ### I’m using the Mainnet network in the Wallet, how can I switch on the Testnet?